danfuzz/samizdat/doc/samizdat-0-lib/io.md

 This function is a thin veneer over the standard Posix call `readlink()`.

-#### `io0Note(string) <> void`

-Writes out a newline-terminated note to the system console or equivalent.
-This is intended for debugging, and as such this will generally end up emitting to the standard-error stream.

 #### `io0FlatFileExists(flatPath) <> logic`

 Returns `flatPath` if it corresponds to an already-existing file.